On the Invariant and Geometric Structure of the Holomorphic Unified Field Theory: Quantum Mechanics and Quantum Field Theory from HUFT

 gives the Lorentz-force term in Ehrenfest form:

-in curved space, we add the separate Levi–Civita piece but note that when you take the time derivative of the momentum expectation, you must use the covariant time derivative:
+in curved space, we add the separate Levi--Civita piece but note that when you take the time derivative of the momentum expectation, you must use the covariant time derivative:

-When transporting the expectation value, that’s the gravitational part.
-That extra term is what we call the Levi–Civita piece.
-It’s the correction needed so that the equation of motion is tensorial coordinate-independent.
-Without it, you’d be differentiating components as if the basis were fixed, flat space.
-With it, the quantum expectation values reduce to the geodesic with Lorentz force in the classical limit.
+When transporting the expectation value, that is the gravitational part.
+That extra term is what we call the Levi--Civita piece.
+It is the correction needed so that the equation of motion is tensorial coordinate-independent.
+Without~it, you would be differentiating components as if the basis were fixed, flat space.
+With~it, the~quantum expectation values reduce to the geodesic with Lorentz force in the classical~limit.

 We find the Ehrenfest relations: